Apodiformes

-Description
+Description, etymology and taxonomy

-As their name ("footless" in Greek) suggests, their legs are small and have limited function aside from perching.
-The feet are covered with bare skin rather than the scales (scutes) that other birds have.
-Another shared characteristic is long wings with short, stout humerus bones.
-The evolution of these wing characteristics has provided the hummingbird with ideal wings for hovering.
+As the name apodiforme—meaning "footless" in Greek—suggests, the legs of hummingbirds, swifts and treeswifts (or 'crested' swifts) are rather small and offer limited functional uses, aside from perching; their feet are covered with bare skin, rather than the scutes seen on many birds.
+Another commonality amongst Apodiformes is their evolving longer wings with short and stout humerus bones, a development which has provided the hummingbirds, in particular, with the ideal wings for hovering.

+Together, the hummingbirds, swifts and treeswifts share several anatomical commonalities with their likely-closest extant relatives in the genus Aegotheles—the owlet-nightjars; in particular, similarities are noted between the birds' skull structures.

-The hummingbirds, swifts, and crested swifts share other anatomical similarities with one another, as well as similarities (notably as to the skull) with their probable closest living relatives, the owlet-nightjars.
-The owlet-nightjars are apparently convergent with the closely related Caprimulgiformes, which form a clade Cypselomorphae with the Apodiformes.
+The owlet-nightjars are, apparently, convergent with the closely related Caprimulgiformes (nightjars), which form a clade known as Cypselomorphae together with the Apodiformes and the frogmouths, oilbirds and potoos.

 Evolution

 The Apodiformes evolved in the Northern Hemisphere.
 Eocypselus, a primitive genus known from the Late Paleocene or Early Eocene of north-central Europe, is somewhat difficult to assign; it is considered a primitive hemiprocnid.
 This would suggest that the major apodiform lineages diverged shortly after the Cretaceous–Paleogene boundary.
 However, the perching adaptation of the foot of Eocypselus on which this theory rests may just as well be a symplesiomorphy.

 Most researchers believe that presently this genus cannot be unequivocally assigned to either the Apodiformes or the Caprimulgiformes.

 The Early Eocene Primapus, found in England, is similar to both a primitive swift and the aegialornithids, which are in some aspects intermediate between swifts and owlet-nightjars.
 Fossil evidence demonstrates the existence of swifts during that period in Europe.
 At that time, most of Europe had a humid, subtropical climate, possibly comparable to modern-day southern China.
-For a map of Early–Middle Eocene Earth, see the Paleomap project; here note that both the Caucasus mountains and the Alps did not exist yet and aegialornithids were possibly present in North America.
+For a map of Early–Middle Eocene Earth, see the Paleomap project; here note that both the Caucasus Mountains and the Alps did not exist yet and aegialornithids were possibly present in North America.

 By the late Eocene (around 35 MYA), primitive hummingbirds started to diverge from the related jungornithids; the Middle Eocene Parargornis (Messel, Germany) and the Late Eocene Argornis, found in today's southernmost Russia, belong to this lineage.
 Cypselavus (Late Eocene – Early Oligocene of Quercy, France) was either a primitive hemiprocnid or an aegialornithid.

 The placement of the Aegialornithidae is not quite clear.
 Various analyses place them sufficiently close to the Apodiformes to be included here, or into the unique owlet-nightjar lineage in the Cypselomorphae.